dtao/lazy.js/README.md

 There&mdash;now we haven't created any extraneous arrays, and we did all of the work in one iteration.
 Any problems?

 Well, yeah.
-The main problem is that this is one-off code, which isn't reusable and took a bit of time to write.
+The main problem is that this is one-off code, which isn't reusable or particularly readable.
 If only we could somehow leverage the expressive power of Underscore but still get the performance of the hand-written procedural solution...

 ***